Advestis/enAInem/README.md

 using Non-Negative Tensor Factorization (NTF) and allows the integration of heterogeneous multi-view data into a shared latent space through the *Integrated Sources Model* (ISM).

+# Applications
+**EnAInem** is mentioned in two recently published works:
+- **Cox NTF** (ADD LINK HERE), is a breakthrough methodology that leverages Non-Negative Tensor Factorization to extract actionable latent factors directly linked to survival outcomes.
+This approach not only matches the predictive power of established Coxnet models using original covariates, but also offers data-driven teams a transparent, structured framework for clustering and segmentation — making complex survival data more accessible and interpretable.
+The approach is described in details in the tutorial **survival_ntf_tutorial**, which can be found in the root directory.
+- **Target Polish** (ADD LINK HERE), is a robust and computationally efficient framework for Non-Negative Matrix and Tensor Factorization.
+It provides outlier resistance while maintaining the high performance of the fast-HALS algorithm used by enAInem.
+The Target Polish approach matches or exceeds the accuracy of state-of-the-art robust NTF methods while reducing computational time by an order of magnitude.

 # Installation
 **EnAInem** is distributed as a standalone Python file, which can be downloaded and installed at your convenience.